 The Governing Board recognizes that adequate nutrition is essential to the development, health, and learning of all students and that some families may be unable to provide breakfast and lunch for their children.
-The Superintendent or designee shall facilitate and encourage the participation of students from low-income families in the district's Child Nutrition ("food service") program.
+The Superintendent or designee shall facilitate and encourage the participation of students in the district's Child Nutrition ("food service") program.